joakim/bismark/readme.md

 	According to <Wikipedia [wikipedia]/SQL>, [?SQL] was originally called SEQUEL.[^1]

 > According to [Wikipedia](https://en.wikipedia.org/wiki/SQL), <abbr title="Structured Query Language">SQL</abbr> was originally called SEQUEL.[^1]

+<sub>Parts of this example is only visible with certain Markdown extensions.</sub>

 ## Block Elements